andy23512/blog-zh-tw/source/_posts/tangent-s-unofficial-charachorder-and-forge-learning-progress-statistic.md

 ## Learning Curve Chart

-{% blockquote %}
-  Here are the power-series trend lines and scatter plots of the typing speed and the days elapsed on each devices.
+{% collapsecard "Show Detail" %}  Here are the power-series trend lines and scatter plots of the typing speed and the days elapsed on each devices.
 The power-series trend lines can represent average learning progress on each device.
-{% endblockquote %}
+{% endcollapsecard %}

 [Open in new tab](https://docs.google.com/spreadsheets/d/e/2PACX-1vQ-GIGZcyrT2rhcVUUot14X00CK7XrqMDSI4gqKdE_8jQtrFqId4hD9-UvE6TS9RZjpaHkmyjfgEBZ6/pubhtml?gid=385574544&single=true)